Out-of-sample error estimate for robust M-estimators with convex penalty: Main result

-\end{proposition} The proof is given in \Cref{proof:ENet-Huber-Lasso} and our main result \Cref{thm:main_robust} is not dependent on the above proposition.
+\end{proposition} The proof is given in \Cref{proof:ENet-Huber-Lasso}.
 For the Elastic-Net penalty, the factors $ \df = \trace [(\partial/\partial \by) \bX\hbbeta]$ and $ \trace [ (\partial / \partial \by )\hbpsi ]$ appearing in the out-of-sample estimate $\hat R$ have thus reasonably tractable forms and can be computed efficiently by inverting a matrix of size $\hat S$ once the elastic-net estimate $\hbbeta$ has been computed.
 The above estimates for general loss functions are closely related to the formula for $(\partial/\partial \by)\bX\hbbeta$ known for the Elastic-Net with square loss \cite[Equation (28)]{tibshirani2012} \cite[Section 3.5.3]{bellec_zhang2018second_stein}, the only difference being several multiplications by the diagonal matrix $\diag(\bpsi')$.
+Closed form expressions can also be obtained for different penalty functions, such as the Group-Lasso penalty, by differentiating the KKT conditions as explained in \cite{bellec_zhang2019second_poincare} for the square loss.

 For the Huber loss with $\ell_1$-penalty, these multiplicative factors are even simpler, as shown in the following proposition.
 We keep using the notation $\hat I=\{i\in[n]: \psi'(y_i-\bx_i^\top\hbbeta)>0\}$ for the set of inliers (the set of outliers being $[n]\setminus \hat I$), and $\hat S=\{j\in[p]:\hbeta_j\ne 0\}$ for the set of active covariates.